CLARIFYING CRYPTOGRAPHY ONE TERM AT A TIME

 A key pair is the combination of a public key and a private key used in asymmetric encryption and digital signatures.
 The two keys are mathematically linked.

-Private keys create digital signatures, while public keys verify them—ensuring authenticity, integrity, and non-repudiation of data.
+Private keys create digital signatures, while public keys verify them - ensuring authenticity, integrity, and non-repudiation of data.
+At rest, keys encrypt stored files, databases, or devices so only authorized parties can read them.

 Keys prove identity by signing challenges, establishing secure sessions, or encrypting authentication exchanges between a user and a system.